CLI Reference

 hain sync status

-sync key [--context <id>]
+sync key [--space <id>]

 hain sync key

-sync watch [--context <id>]
+sync watch [--space <id>]

 Watch sync status in real-time.
 Press Ctrl+C to stop.